Go Back Email Link

 Instructions

-• Prepare your jalapenos.
+• Prep your jalapeños.
 Get your peppers and if you have a scale, weigh 3 pounds (about 8 cups of sliced jalapeños).
 Don't forget to wear gloves and start slicing the peppers by hand.

 • Make the syrup.
 Combine the vinegar, sugar, cinnamon, turmeric, and ginger in a large stockpot or high-sided sauté pan.
 Bring the mixture to a boil over medium-high heat.
 Once boiling, reduce the heat to low and let it simmer until the liquid turns into a sticky syrup for approximately 5 to 7 minutes.

-• Process the jars.
-Lower the jars into the boiling water, cover the pot with the lid, and process for 10 minutes for half-pints or 15 minutes for pints.
-Gently take out the jars and place them on a towel to cool.
-Don’t move them while they are cooling, as they need to seal.
-You will hear a popping sound and the lid will be flat.
+• Process.
+Lower the jars into the boiling water bath canner, cover the pot with the lid, and process for 10 minutes for half-pints or 15 minutes for pints.

 • Cool and store.
 Remove the jars from the canner and place them on a clean dish towel to cool at room temperature.
 Once the lids have been sealed (you should hear a popping sound), let them sit for 24 hours undisturbed.
 Store the jars in a dark, cool place for up to 1 year.